Striving for productivity? – here is your guide

 The Eat That Frog technique has been introduced by a self-help guru, Brian Tracy.
 He was inspired by the words of Mark Twain, who said: “If it’s your job to eat a frog, it’s best to do it first thing in the morning.
 And If it’s your job to eat two frogs, it’s best to eat the biggest one first.”
 The quote is an apt metaphor for productivity and gave rise to the Eat That Frog Technique, which is also a very effective cure for procrastination.
 What is it about?
 Tracy’s premise was that if you cope with the most difficult or the most important thing on your to-do list first thing in the morning, you will go through the day much more productive, knowing that it’s probably the worst thing that is going to happen to you.
 And that’s your frog.
 It can be a task you’re likely to procrastinate on, one that you’d otherwise avoid doing or something that’s going to have the biggest impact on your life.

-The technique teaches you how to prioritise your tasks and focus on your objectives while striving for increased productivity.
+The technique teaches you how to prioritise your tasks and focus on your objectives while striving for increased productivity and better time management.
 Maybe it will encourage you to build a habit that will help you be more productive and feel satisfied with achieving your goals?
 Or maybe you’ll get to like frogs. 🙂

 The ABCDE Method

 Another technique which depicts prioritising as the key to productivity is the ABCDE method.
-If you want to adopt this method, just like for many other techniques, what you need to start with is a to-do list.
+If you want to adopt this method, just like for many other techniques, what you need to start with is one thing – a to-do list.
 Take a moment to think about the tasks you want to get done and your objectives for doing them.
-Then, instead of getting straight to work, start from the first task on your list and, one by one, try to assess how important they are.
-That’s important because it’s natural for your brain to choose the tasks which are less challenging and require less energy before the more demanding ones, but they might not be the ones you should devote your time to in the first place.
-The ABCDE method encourages you to consider the real value of your tasks so once you’ve prepared a to-do list, you should assign one letter to them: A, B, C, D or E, according to their priority.
+Then, instead of getting straight to work, look at your jobs list and try to assess how important they are.
+The ABCDE method encourages you to consider the real value of your responsibilites so once you’ve prepared a to-do list, you should assign a letter to them: A, B, C, D or E, according to their priority.
 ‘A’ goes for the most important ones and ‘E’ for those with the least priority.

 You can use the method for any period of time and prepare a new list every day or just once a week.
-Choose the option that best suits your needs to make the most of it.
+Choose the option that best suits your needs to make the most of it and undergo productivity personal transformation.

 The Pareto Principle